NDS for Azure - Installation & Management

 Follow Step 1c from New Deployment.

 3d.
-Enable Volumes and Define Exclusions
+Enable Volumes and Define Inclusions/Exclusions

 Follow Step 1d from New Deployment.